MichaelSchneeberger/rxbp/docs/20191002_multicasting.md

-One annoying problem with RxPY is when an *Observer* misses an event, because it got subscribed too late to an *Observable*.
+An problem with RxPY is that an *Observer* might miss events, because it got subscribed too late to an *Observable*.
 Especially, when working with *multicasting*, it happens quite unexpected as described [here](https://github.com/ReactiveX/RxPY/issues/309).